RadiantBlockchain/radiant-node/doc/build-osx.md

 cd build
 ```

-Configure and build the headless Bitcoin Cash Node binaries, as well as the GUI.
+Configure and build the headless Radiant Node binaries, as well as the GUI.

-You can disable the GUI build by passing `-DBUILD_BITCOIN_QT=OFF` to `cmake`.
+You can disable the GUI build by passing `-DBUILD_RADIANT_QT=OFF` to `cmake`.

 ```
 cmake -GNinja ..